-Learn to query editors like the world’s most fearless animal with this four-week writing course online.
+Learn to pitch editors like the world’s most fearless animal with this four-week writing course online.
 No excuses.
 No mercy.
 No apologies.
 Get the work you want.

 We’ll drill down into the mechanics of selling your articles and essays, from how to research markets to marketing yourself.
-We’ll also talk about how to overcome pitch-block, from imposter syndrome to fear of failure, and the etiquette of networking for referrals.
+We’ll also talk about how to overcome query-block, from imposter syndrome to perfectionism, fear of failure, and the etiquette of networking for referrals.

 Over two decades of full-time freelancing, Instructor Amanda Castleman has cold-pitched into publications ranging from Wired to the Rough Guides and The International Herald Tribune.
 Like many freelancers, she has survived peaks, troths and long periods of pitch-procrastination.
 But she has learned to bootstrap out of the plateaus, by asking “I am 100% content with my current outlets, income and creative output?
 Because if not, the quickest way to change that is by querying.”